-- 2.1 Taking into consideration that the two-years Programme in Logistics is a vocational programme of study, the Practical Training should be enhanced with the allocation of more ECTS and hours per week (if possible). - 2.2 A Final Project (assignment) course could be associated with the Practical Training. - 2.3 A double grading system can be helpful for a more comprehensive assessment procedure.
+- 2.1 Taking into consideration that the two-years Programme in Logistics is a vocational programme of study, the Practical Training should be enhanced with the allocation of more ECTS and hours per week (if possible). - 2.2 A double grading system can be helpful for a more comprehensive assessment procedure.